Ken Lucas (wrestler)

-National Wrestling Alliance (1960–1984)
+Professional wrestling career

 Tucson (1960–1964)

 Ken Lucas began his career in 1960 for Monte LaDue's territory in Tucson, Arizona.
 In May 1962, he won his first title, the NWA Western States Tag Team Championship, with "Iron" Mike DiBiase.
-He would win two more with Hans Steiner in 1963, before leaving the Tucson area in 1964.
+He won two more with Hans Steiner in 1963, before leaving the Tucson area in 1964.
 During his time in Tucson, he also made stops in Pittsburgh, Hawaii, and Denver.

-Texas (1963–1965, 1977)
+Western States Sports (1963–1965, 1977)

-During his last days in Tucson in 1963, Lucas made a stop in Amarillo, working for Dory Funk, Sr. He remained in the area until 1965.
+During his last days in Tucson in 1963, Lucas made a stop in Amarillo, Texas, working for Dory Funk Sr.'s Western States Sports promotion.
+He remained in the area until 1965.
 He would also wrestle briefly in Fort Worth.
-He wouldn't return to the area until 1977.

 Tri-State (1964–1979)

-In 1964, Lucas went to the Tri-State area of Louisiana, Mississippi, and Oklahoma, working for Leroy McGuirk.
+In 1964, Lucas went to the NWA Tri-State territory of Louisiana, Mississippi, and Oklahoma, working for Leroy McGuirk.
 He spent fifteen years in the area, before Bill Watts took the reins in 1979.
 During his tenure there, Lucas held two NWA Louisiana Heavyweight Championships and four NWA Mississippi Heavyweight Championships, among other titles.

-Gulf Coast (1964–1984)
+Gulf Coast Championship Wrestling (1964–1984)

 Lucas went to the Gulf Coast area in 1964, and competed in the area, on and off, for over two decades.
 During that time, he would hold eleven NWA Gulf Coast Heavyweight Championships, fifteen NWA Gulf Coast Tag Team Championships with eleven different partners, five NWA Alabama Heavyweight Championships, two NWA City of Mobile Heavyweight Championships, and two NWA United States Junior Heavyweight Championships, among other titles.

-Georgia (1965–1966, 1969)
+Georgia Championship Wrestling (1965–1966, 1969)

-Lucas went down to Georgia Championship Wrestling in 1965.
+Lucas went to Georgia Championship Wrestling in 1965.
 He would spend two years in the area, before leaving in 1967.
 He would briefly return to the area in 1969.

-Mid-America (1968–1981)
+NWA Mid-America / Championship Wrestling Association (1968–1981)

-Lucas joined the Mid-America area ran by Nick Gulas in 1968.
+Lucas joined the NWA Mid-America area ran by Nick Gulas in 1968.
 When Jerry Jarrett broke away from Gulas to form the Championship Wrestling Association in Memphis, he went back and forth between Nashville and Memphis for three years until Gulas's promotion closed in 1980.
 He won several Tag Team Championships within the area and one NWA Mid-America Heavyweight Championship.

-Florida (1976)
+Championship Wrestling from Florida (1976)

 Lucas made a stop in Florida in 1976, working for Championship Wrestling from Florida.
-While there, he held two Tag Team titles with Mike Graham.
+While there, he held two NWA Florida Tag Team Championships with Mike Graham.

-Central States (1978)
+NWA Central States (1978)

-Lucas made a brief stop in the Central States area in Kansas City in 1978.
-While there, he held one Heavyweight Championship and one Tag Team Championship with Kevin Sullivan.
+Lucas made a brief stop in the NWA Central States area in Kansas City in 1978.
+While there, he held one NWA Central States Heavyweight Championship and one NWA World Tag Team Championship with Kevin Sullivan.